Cam Ellis-Yolmen: AFL career

 Ellis-Yolmen started 2015 in Adelaide's best lineup, showing excellent form in averaging 20 disposals in the first five rounds.
 Afterwards his form tapered off and he was dropped after round 15.

 He was delisted by Adelaide at the conclusion of the 2017 season but regained a place on their list for the 2018 season.

-In the 2019 Trade period the Brisbane Lions signed Ellis-Yolmen as a unrestricted free agent with the Adelaide Crows receiving a third-round compensation pick.
+In the 2019 Trade period the Brisbane Lions signed Ellis-Yolmen as an unrestricted free agent with the Adelaide Crows receiving a third-round compensation pick.

 In January 2022 Brisbane Lions moved Ellis-Yolmen to the Inactive List following his decision not to comply with the AFL's Covid vaccination requirements.